canonical/kyuubi-k8s-operator/docs/tutorial/index.md

 Wait for the charm settle into an `active/idle` state, as shown by the `juju status`.

-To enable TLS on Charmed Apache Kyuubi K8s, relate the `kyuubi-k8s` charm with the `self-signed-certificates` charm:
+To enable TLS on Charmed Apache Kyuubi K8s, integrate the `kyuubi-k8s` charm with the `self-signed-certificates` charm:

 ```shell
 juju relate kyuubi-k8s self-signed-certificates